jacekmucha/CompanyDataReader/README.md

 # CompanyDataReader
 Application for download companies data from panoramafirm.pl.
-Input a CSV file with links to specific records on those service, app will prepare another CSV file with complete company description.
+Input a CSV file with links to specific records on those service, app will prepare another CSV file with complete companies description.